Marty Quinn Photography

 Size comparison showing 4x5 large format film versus digital sensor formats

 Beyond the superior image quality, large format photography forces you to slow down and be more deliberate with each shot.
 Every exposure costs money and takes time to set up, which naturally leads to more thoughtful composition and better understanding of light.
-The large ground glass allows you to see exactly what will be captured, and the camera movements provide unparalleled control over perspective and depth of field.
+The large ground glass viewing screen—a key advantage of any large format camera over a standard lens camera—allows you to see exactly what will be captured with remarkable clarity, and the camera movements provide unparalleled control over perspective and depth of field.